codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Bitbucket Server

 Bitbucket server is the new and current name of Atlassian Stash.
-Again, it is only available for an on-premise installation.
+Again, it is only available for an on-premises installation.

 Codefresh supports Bitbucket server versions 5.4.0+ since those expose the API used by the integration.